 For example, you can put the dates in plain font instead of bold.
 Or, you can use a smaller font size than the one you're using for the company name and your job title.
 These small design and formatting choices can make a big difference.

 Start your resume with a summary statement and career highlights section, so you are highlighting your skills and accomplishments, rather than when you did what.

 3. Omit a Job (or Two) on Your Resume: You don't need to include all your experience on your resume, especially if you have been in the workforce for years.
 It's acceptable to limit the years of experience you include on your resume to fifteen years when seeking a managerial or professional position and ten years when looking for other positions.

 4. Include Other Experience Gained During the Gap: What did you do while you weren't employed?
 Did you freelance or consult?
+Take a sabbatical?
 How about volunteering?
 All those experiences count as work and can be included on your resume.
 List them as you would list your other jobs - with job title, company name, job description, and dates of employment.
 If you took a class, you could list that in the education section of your resume.
 If you participated in a gap year experience, that information could be include on your resume as well.

 Explaining an Employment Gap During a Job Interview